-After New Year’s Eve, it is easy to say on the first that you will start on the second because you are tired and hungover, and then on the second, you might still be recovering, or going back to work, so maybe next weekend?
+After New Year’s Eve, it is easy to say on the first that you will start on the second because you are tired and maybe hungover.
+Then on the second, you might still be recovering, or going back to work, so maybe next weekend?
 And so it goes.
-The way to do these things is to slowly start - and at the time you decide to do it - to not be overwhelmed, until it nears being a habit and then ramp it up.
+The way to do these things is to start at the time you decide to do it.
+To not be overwhelmed start slowly until it nears being a habit and then ramp it up.

 I have goals that I am working on right now, and keeping up with them and improving is my not-a-new-year’s-resolution.
 Everything I would like to accomplish in the foreseeable future, I am on the path to them right now.
 That makes it easier.
 I wasn’t exaggerating when I said that I can literally do nothing, forever.
 I answer only to myself, and it turns out that I am my toughest boss and critic.
 Lucky me!

 Yes, self-motivation helps.
 When I have severe setbacks, it is more of a hindrance than it makes me feel worse.
 The sole trait I possess that others notice is self-motivation.
 I never need to be told to go beyond the minimum requirements.
 Whether in the military, university or at work.
 I usually need to be told that I am doing too much.